 STAGING THE TWO GENTLEMEN OF VERONA

-Betken, William T., editor.
-The Other Shakespeare: The Two Gentlemen of Verona, Rhinebeck, NY: Bardavon Books, 1982.
+Betken, William T., ed.
+The Other Shakespeare: The Two Gentlemen of Verona.
+Rhinebeck, NY: Bardavon Books, 1982.

-Child, Harold, "The Stage History of The Two Gentlemen of Verona", in The Two Gentlemen of Verona, ed.
-Arthur Quiller-Couch, Cambridge University Press, 1954, pp. 105-6.
+Child, Harold.
+"The Stage History of The Two Gentlemen of Verona."
+In The Two Gentlemen of Verona, edited by Arthur Quiller-Couch ,105-6.
+Cambridge: Cambridge University Press, 1954.